phillip-kruger/phillip-kruger.github.io/_posts/2019-04-25-when_using_jaxb.md

 Unmarshal took: 13762 ms
 ```

-and the with the static block:
+and then with the static block:

 ```bash
 Testing 10000 with Good util